 Graceland in Memphis may be the spiritual home of Elvis, but an hour’s drive south of the city, in Mississippi, is Graceland Too, the spiritual home of a man who calls himself Elvis as well.

 His house is a tribute to The King and, as became quickly apparent, a monument to obsession and how it can corrupt a person’s sanity.

 You can spot Graceland Too as you drive up the street in Holly Springs, a small town rich with Civil War history.

-It stands out from the antebellum homes not just because the trees in the front garden have been painted blue, not just because the entire house has been painted blue and not just because of the barbed-wire fence surrounding it (just in case you need some background, that is not common in the Deep South).
+It stands out from the antebellum homes not just because the trees in the front garden have been painted blue, not just because the entire house has been painted blue, and not just because of the barbed-wire fence surrounding it.

 You can also spot Graceland Too because standing out front is Paul MacLeod (aka Elvis), emptying his jacket pockets of empty soda cans.

 Paul drinks at least twenty cans of soda a day – it’s how he keeps his energy to welcome visitors to his house 24 hours a day, maintain his video collection of every mention of Elvis ever made on television, and sustain his lunacy.

 Paul is a short rotund man in his sixties, with slicked grey hair, a slight limp as he walks through the mess in his house and a Southern accent that’s hard enough to understand without his dentures constantly falling from his top gum.

 He describes his house as a shrine to the memory of Elvis.
 Some people might call it a dumpsite.